The Village House

 Santubong, Kuching, Sarawak, Malaysia

 This is “Village House” in Kampung Santubong, sited in a Malay Kampung.
-The Village House is an unconventional home-stay in an intermediate kampung lot in Kampung Santubong.
+Village House is a non-traditional homestay located in the middle of Kampung Santubong.
 It is a celebration of colour, rich with details and a compact plan centered around the pool.
 We created a U-shaped dwelling with the central pool and deck as the main focal point.
-The main hall and communal spaces on the double storey front block were walled up with windows only from the first floor to act like a ‘fort’, cutting off the outside.
+The main hall and communal spaces on the double storey front block were walled up with windows only from the first floor to act as a ‘fort’, cutting off the outside.
 Access to the property is unconventional; there is no front door so to speak.
 You enter via a large wooden pair of doors at the side into the garden next to the main hall building before you are exposed to the courtyard and the multi-layered spaces around.
 There are 2 parallel blocks of elevated guest rooms accessed individually by their own staircases; much like the kampung stilted houses nearby.
 The two dwelling blocks are separated by the pool and timber decking with a green vista towards the end of the garden.
 The site is landlocked with limited views except for a magnificent view of Santubong Mountain from the first hall.

 "Architectural timber elements from the kampung reinterpreted,"

 "A celebration of colour, rich with details and a compact plan centered around the pool."

 For this project, we looked at ways of building using lightweight structures, to reduce the construction cost and time.
 The piles designed by our structural engineer, Ir.
 Foo Siang Ning, can also be used as pillars on the ground floor.
 A lightweight timber structure frame was designed to sit on RC piles to form a platform for the guest rooms on the first floor.